myriadrf/LimeFEA-mPCIe/README.md

 # LimeFEA mPCIe

-Mini PCIe to PCIe adapter board with RF front end compatible with LimeSDR-XTRX.
+Mini PCIe to PCIe adapter board with RF front end designed for LimeSDR-XTRX.